mistymyto/apush/F.gilded_age.md

 # The Gilded Age

-- Period between Reconstruction & WWI in which the U.S. experienced rapid economic growth:
+- Between Reconstruction-WWI in which the US's economy grew rapidly:
     - Industrialization
     - New techs
     - Westward migration
     - Growth of large businesses
-- Also with not-so-good things:
+- "Gilded":
     - Wealth inequality
     - Poor working conditions
     - Poor living conditions